Bajpai-Ayush/Notes_App_NodeJS/README.md

 ![](images/remove_note.png)

-where remove is command for deleting a note <title> as a title and make sure to enclose it inside the double quotes("").
+where remove is command for deleting a note "title" as a title and make sure to enclose it inside the double quotes("") as shown.

 ## To Read a particular note: